 What Are Option Greeks?

-In short, the Greeks look at different factors that could impact the price of an option.
+In short, the Greeks look at different factors that may influence the price of an option.
 Calculating the Greeks isn’t an exact science.
-Traders use a variety of formulas, usually by a mathematical model.
-Because of that, these measurements are usually all theoretical.
+Traders use a variety of formulas, typically based on mathematical pricing models.
+Because of that, these measurements are theoretical in nature.

-Here’s a look at the most common Greeks used by traders.
+Here’s a look at the most common Greeks used by traders to estimate how options might respond to market changes.

 Delta

-The delta Greek measures how much an option’s price will change if the underlying stock’s price changes.
-Specifically, it measures the option’s price change in relation to every $1 change in the underlying stock.
-It’s usually expressed as a decimal, like “0.50,” for example.
+Delta measures how much an option’s price may change if the underlying stock’s price changes.
+It’s usually expressed as a decimal, ranging from 0.00 to 1.00 for calls and 0.00 to -1.00 for puts.

-So, if an option has a delta of 0.50, in theory, that means that the option’s price will move $0.50 for every $1 move in the stock’s price.
-Another way to think of delta is that it gives an investor an idea as to the probability that they’ll make money from an option.
-If delta is 0.50, for example, that can equate to a 50% chance or so that an option will expire in the money—that an investor’s bet will have paid off.
+So, if an option has a delta of 0.50, in theory, that means that the option’s price may move approximately $0.50 for every $1 move in the stock’s price.
+Another way to think of delta is that it gives an investor an idea of the probability that the option may expire in-the-money.
+If delta is 0.50, for example, that can equate to a 50% chance that an option will expire in the money — meaning the strike price would be favorable relative to the market price at expiration.

 Gamma

-The second Greek, gamma, tracks the sensitivity of an option’s delta.
-If delta measures how an option’s price changes in relation to a stock’s price, then gamma measures how delta itself changes in relation to a change in the stock’s price.
+The second Greek, gamma, tracks the sensitivity of an option’s delta to changes in the underlying asset’s price.
+If delta measures how an option’s price changes in relation to a stock’s price, then gamma measures how delta itself may change in response to changes in the stock’s price.

 Think of an option as a car going down the highway.
-The car’s speed would be its delta.
-The car’s acceleration would be its gamma, as acceleration is measuring the change in speed.
+The car’s speed represents delta, and acceleration reflects gamma, as it measures the change in speed.
 Gamma is also typically expressed as a decimal.
-If we go back to our earlier example—that delta is 0.50—and delta changes to 0.6, then gamma would be 0.1.
+If delta increases from 0.50 to 0.60, then gamma would be 0.10.

 Theta

 Theta measures an option’s sensitivity to time.
-It gives investors a sense of how much an option’s price decreases the closer it gets to expiration.
+It gives investors a sense of how much an option’s price may decline as it approaches expiration.

-Similar to the “car on a highway” analogy, it may be useful to think of an option as an ice cube sitting on a countertop.
-The ice cube melts away—or, the option’s time value diminishes—and the melting becomes more rapid over time.
+Similar to the “car on a highway” analogy, it may be useful to think of an option as an ice cube on a countertop.
+The ice cube melts — representing the diminishing time value — and that melting may accelerate as expiration approaches.

-Theta is typically expressed as a negative dollar amount, and represents how much value an option loses each day as it approaches expiration.
+Theta is typically expressed as a negative decimal, representing the estimated daily dollar loss per share and represents how much value an option may lose each day as it approaches expiration.

 Vega

-Finally, vega is a measure of an option’s sensitivity to implied volatility.
+Finally, vega in options is a measure of an option’s sensitivity to implied volatility.

 Markets are volatile, and securities (and their derivatives) are subject to that volatility.
-Vega attempts to measure how much an option’s price will change as it relates to the underlying security’s volatility.
+Vega measures how sensitive an option’s price is to changes in implied volatility.

 Other Options Terminology to Know

-The specific options (a call versus a put, for example) and the underlying stock’s performance determines whether an investor comes out ahead on their bet.
+The specific option traded (a call versus a put, for example) and the underlying stock’s performance determine whether an investor’s position is profitable.
 That brings us to a few other key options terms that are important to know:

 In the Money